The magnetic sensitivity of the Ca II resonance and subordinate lines in the solar atmosphere: Implemented physics

 \subsection{Technical details}

 The spectral synthesis module of the HanleRT-TIC radiative transfer code allows to compute the intensity and polarization solutions concurrently; this is, the $\rho^{0}_{0}$ population multipole components of the atomic levels are not fixed when the atomic polarization multipoles ($\rho^{K}_{Q}$ with $K > 0$) are computed.
 The intensity problem is solved first, but the atomic population multipole components ($\rho^{0}_{0}$) are not fixed when solving the full Stokes RT problem.
-This allows for ionization processes to take part in the calculations of the atomic level populations.
+This allows for ionization processes to be considered in the calculations of the atomic level populations.
 Nevertheless, we checked various cases where we implemented a two step solution (computing $\rho^{0}_{0}$ first and calculating $\rho^{K}_{Q}$ after fixing the populations of all levels in the atomic model) and the results did not change.\\

 The angular quadrature is composed of 8 polar nodes per hemisphere and 2 axial nodes per octant.
-The convergence criteria to decide that the self-consistent solution has been reached is set at a maximum relative change (MRC) of $10^{-4}$ for the intensity multipoles and $10^{-3}$ for the polarization ones.
+The convergence criteria to determine that the self-consistent solution has been reached is set at a maximum relative change (MRC) of $10^{-4}$ for the $\rho^{0}_{0}$ multipoles and $10^{-3}$ for the other $\rho^{K}_{Q}$ multipoles.
 The values of the resolution parameters for the frequency redistribution integral are specified in table \ref{Table_Freq_int_resol}, and the meaning of each one can be consulted in the documentation of the HanleRT-TIC code.
 Leaving these parameter values as predetermined in the code can lead to small numerical asymmetries in the polarization profiles in the core of the K line whenever PRD is implemented, so we used the values in table \ref{Table_Freq_int_resol} for a correct integration.\\